javenlalla/my-reddit-archiver/README.md

 If the `docker run` method is preferred for running the application, proceed with this section.
 If the `docker-compose` method is preferred, skip to [docker-compose(#docker-compose)].

-If leveraging a Once the `.env` file has been created and configured, start the application with the following command.
+Run the appropriate command below based on if using a `.env` file or inline Environment Variables.

 Note: The volume mounts are needed for backup/persistent storage of the archive database and downloaded media assets from Reddit Posts.